Mike Newell (footballer): Luton Town

 Shortly after leaving Hartlepool, he was appointed manager of Luton Town by controversial chairman John Gurney, who, having just purchased the club, sacked the popular management team of Joe Kinnear and Mick Harford.
 It was reported that Newell won a Pop Idol-style poll to become manager but he was offered and signed a contract before the "results" were announced.
 Shortly after taking over, the club went into administrative receivership which saw several players leave the club.
 Despite this, Newell succeeded in taking the club near the play-offs of Division Two.

-The following season, Luton became the first-ever champions of the newly named League One, winning 98 points and gaining promotion to the Championship.
+The following season, Luton became the first-ever champions of the newly re-branded League One, winning 98 points and gaining promotion to the Championship.
 Newell guided Luton to further success in the 2005–06 season, which saw Luton finish 10th in the Championship – their highest finish since they relegated from the top flight in 1992.
 Luton also became one of only two clubs to defeat runaway champions Reading.
 Newell was linked with jobs at several larger clubs, such as Leicester City, but remained at Luton and later signed a four-year contract.

 Newell's relationship with Luton turned sour after a poor start to the 2006–07 season, in which he criticised chairman Bill Tomlins' running of the club.
 After a number of players departed in the summer of 2006, and then more in January 2007, the club was in a relegation battle.
 Newell was sacked by Luton in March 2007 after criticising the club's board for not investing enough money into the club.